kairos-io/kairos-docs/content/en/docs/Upgrade/trustedboot.md

 In order to upgrade a node to a new version of the OS, you need to generate again the installable medium with the same keys used in the steps before.

-Follow the process in [Trusted Boot Installation]({{< relref "../installation/trustedboot" >}}) to generate the installable medium, and then follow the steps below to create an image that can be used for upgrades.

 {{% alert title="Note" %}}
 The resulting container image can be used for upgrades with `kairos-agent`.
 {{% /alert %}}